rerickson-usgs/EcologicalDataScience/Notebook.md

 We can also embedded plots and not include the code in the plot:

 ![](Notebook_files/figure-html/unnamed-chunk-2-1.png)<!-- -->
+Notice the use of `<-` to assign or save an object.
+We can also use `=`.
+Two methods exist due to historical nomenclature in R.

 Next, I will open up a new R Markdown file in R Studio to demonstrate how it can be used.
 Key points include: